Chapter 1 : Chapter 1

 "I don't have one," James said finally.

-My shocked expression was mirrored in the faces of the other occupants of the room.
+My shocked expression was mirrored in the faces of the other three.
 James, not have a plan to woo Lily?
 Thinking up these plans was how he spent the majority of his summer.

 "Don't look at me like that," he said, mildly defensive.